Long Beach Unified School District

 - Latina/o Cultural Identity

-Please note: due to the COVID-19 pandemic, the Ethnic Studies Initiative Program will transition to online distance learning for the Spring 2021 semester (February 6 - May 15).
+Please note: Ethnic Studies Initiative classes will return to in-person classroom learning for the Spring 2022 semester (February 19 - May 14, 2022).

-Since 2015, the College of Liberal Arts and College of Professional and International Education (CPIE) at California State University, Long Beach (CSULB) have offered select Ethnic Studies courses to high school students.
+Since 2015, the College of Liberal Arts and College of Professional and International Education (CPIE) at California State University, Long Beach (CSULB) has offered select Ethnic Studies courses to high school students.

 These dual-enrollment courses give high school students valuable credits for both high school and college—for free—to all students who are interested.
 The credit earned in CSULB Ethnic Studies courses is not only worth its equivalent university-level cost, but is also transferable to most institutions a student chooses to attend, subject to each institution's transfer policies.

-Ethnic Studies courses are currently offered to promising high school students, as approved by their campus counselor, for Long Beach Unified School District (LBUSD), Norwalk-La Mirada Unified School District (NLMUSD), and Paramount Unified School District (PUSD).
+Ethnic Studies courses are currently offered to promising high school students, as approved by their campus counselor, for Long Beach Unified School District (LBUSD), Norwalk-La Mirada Unified School District (NLMUSD), Paramount Unified School District (PUSD), and Port of Los Angeles High School (POLAHS).

 High school students who are: